Bachelor of ICT

 Student Life at UCOL

-• A completed UCOL international application form
+• Completed UCOL international application form

-• Certified copies of your academic transcripts and certificates
+• Certified academic transcripts and certificates

-• Proof of English language proficiency (e.g., IELTS results)
+• Proof of English proficiency

-• A copy of your valid passport
+• Copy of valid passport

 Tips for International Students Applying to UCOL